SumanAsim22/booklog-web-project/README.md

 2. Click Download ZIP.
 3. Extract the downloaded files in your workspace folder.
 4. Open index.html with your web browser.
-5. To test all application functionalities, download and use the booklog-test-case file.
+5. To test all application functionalities, download and use test case files 001 and 002.